László Szekeres: Education

-Work: Early period (1950–1960)
+Work

 He researched cardiac metabolic changes due to hypoxia, ischaemia, hypothermia and cardiovascular drugs.

-Work: Experimental cardiac arrhythmia (1960–1971)

 He became interested in experimental cardiac arrhythmia and antiarrhythmic drugs, area rather unexplored at that time.
-Worked with Dr. E. M. Vaughan Williams comparing the electrophysiological actions of different antiarrhythmic drugs.
+Worked with E. M. Vaughan Williams comparing the electrophysiological actions of different antiarrhythmic drugs.
 The result of their cooperation formed the basis of 'Vaughan Williams Classification' of antiarrhythmic drugs.
 Returning home he developed new models for the assessment of antiarrhythmic action, which were soon widely applied.
 He also studied the electrophysiologic changes due to drugs, ischemia or heart failure.
 The results and data on experimental cardiac arrhythmias and antiarrhythmic drugs were summarized with his co-authorship in the first comprehensive monograph written on this topic.

-Work: Next decade (1970–1983)

 Search for methods to prevent sudden cardiac death due to acute myocardial infarction.
 First a new, (widely appreciated) model of experimental angina pectoris was developed.
 With the help of this method a number of antianginal and other cardiac drugs as well as their effect on hemodynamic and cardiac metabolic changes were studied.
 In addition it was for the first time shown that reorganization of the phospholipid structure of the myocardial membrane by linoleic acid-rich diet offers a marked protection against life-threatening arrhythmias due to coronary artery occlusion in rats.
 All these results and literature on epidemiology and pathophysiology of sudden cardiac death as well as on possible therapeutic measures were summarized in a monograph.

-Work: Latest research period (1983–)

 He studied the effects of prostacyclin and its stable analogue: 7-oxo-prostacyclin in the experimental dog model of angina pectoris.
 A detailed analysis of the phenomenon of delayed anti-anginal action revealed that PgI2-pretreatment protected against consequences of ischaemia, such as early morphological changes, early and late postocclusion and reperfusion arrhythmias due to coronary artery occlusion or ouabain intoxication.

 This endogenous 'self-defense' due to delayed adaptation to stress is promising also as a future trend in therapy since it works in experimental atherosclerosis too.
 Exploratory investigations suggest that the phenomenon is not confined to the heart only, vessels and possibly other organs could be also involved.

 He was the founder of the "Szeged school of cardiovascular pharmacology" of international reputation, a number of his former pupils and co-workers became professors and leading scientists, and among them six became chairmen of Departments of Pharmacology in Hungary.

-Major research interests and contributions
+Research

 His major scientific interests and contributions included the first comprehensive analysis of the mode of action of antiarrhythmic drugs, the elucidation of the mechanism of cardiac arrhythmias, and that of the antiarrhythmic and anti-anginal drugs.
 He also developed several "in vivo" models of experimental arrhythmias as well as of that of angina pectoris for testing antiarrhythmic and anti-anginal drugs.
 Professor Szekeres also contributed to the discovery of drug induced delayed cardiac adaptation to stress.
 He was interested in the pathomechanism and pharmacological prevention of cardiac arrhythmias and the consequences of myocardial ischaemia.